 To receive your maintenance medicine prescription by mail, follow these steps.
-You can locate the UCH Prescription Service Form at www.uchealth.org/services/pharmacy.
+You can locate the UCH Mail Order Prescription Service Form that you will need to submit on Our website at www.anthem.com/cuhealthplan:

-- Ask your doctor to prescribe a 90-day supply of your maintenance medicine plus refills (certain medications will be subject to state or federal dispensing limitations).
-If you need the medicine immediately, ask your doctor for two prescriptions, one to be filled right away and another to be sent to the UCH Mail Order Prescription Service Pharmacy. - Mail your written prescription(s), and a check to cover the amount of your Deductible and/or Copayment to the University of Colorado Hospital Mail Order Prescription Service.
+Ask your doctor to prescribe a 90-day supply of your maintenance medicine plus refills (certain medications will be subject to state or federal dispensing limitations).
+If you need the medicine immediately, ask your doctor for two prescriptions, one to be filled right away and another to be sent to the UCH Mail Order Prescription Service; Pharmacy. • Mail your written prescription(s), and a check to cover the amount of your Deductible and/or Copayment to the University of Colorado Hospital Mail Order Prescription Service.
 Credit card, money orders, debit card or checks are acceptable.